sascommunities/sas-global-forum-2021/papers/1136-2021/pretzel-scenario-analysis/README.md

 - **pretzel_forecast.csv**: Baseline forecast data
 - **pretzel_scenario.csv**: Initial scenario for the dashboard

+.sas7bdat versions of the above also exist and are identical.

 ## Software Version Requirements
 Job and Code: Viya 3.4 or higher

 Report: Visual Analytics 8.5 or higher

 ## Instructions for Importing Data
-Import the following files as promoted CAS tables to the CASUSER CASLIB:
+Import the following files as promoted CAS tables to the PUBLIC CASLIB:

-- pretzel_forecast.csv
+- pretzel_forecast.csv OR pretzel_forecast.sas7bdat
-- pretzel_scenario.csv
+- pretzel_scenario.csv OR pretzel_scenario.sas7bdat

+Import the sas7bdat versions if you run into automated variable type identification problems when importing the .csv versions.

 These files should not be renamed.